Wildflowers: A Mad Love Affair

 My feet buried deep within creamy green grass tangled within an array of vibrant colors is exactly where they need to be; it’s where I feel the most at home.
 It’s like I’m swimming in a muddy ocean not knowing what’s beneath me, except in this case the unknown warms my soul.
 My fingers are called to skim the petals of pastel orange Indian paintbrushes lost in a sea of indigo.

 Absurdly saturated yellow and pink flowers pop out beneath the grass curtain.
 Their almost translucent petals remind me of innocence; cloaked in beauty, yet so dainty and fragile to the touch.

 The calling of skimming urges me to pick some; for just as the Earth is selfish and hides them away, I am selfish and must claim a few for myself.
 As soon as I delicately detach stem from root, I am transported back in time.
 I am young, untarnished by the world, and frolicking along an East Texas county road picking flowers without a care.

 No worries about the unknown for I have no clue what that abyss is, just completely joyridden at the moment.
 That memory of nostalgia holds for an instant, and then I’m transported back to the present — yet again careless frolicking in a flower field like the madly in love flower child that I always will be. •

-By: Carson Blair
+Written by: Carson Blair

-Photography by: Carson Blair
+Photographed by: Carson Blair